 If the divorce includes minor children then divorce education class is mandatory for both parties.

 If both parties are agreeable to the dissolution of the marriage, division of assets, child support, custody, alimony and everything else involved then the judge will sign off on the divorce with no need for arbitration.

 If there is no agreement reached in the mediation then the case will go to court.
 Attorneys for each party will present their arguments along with any evidence and then the judge will make a decision regarding any unresolved issues.
 This can include child custody, visitation, child support, spousal support, and even the division of property.

 Once the Decree of Divorce has been entered by the court, the divorce is finished, although neither party is free to remarry for a period of at least 30 days.

 If you are thinking about getting a divorce or even if you want to know what your options are, don’t hesitate.
-Contact David Pedrazas for a free 30 minute consultation today and get a more comprehensive explanation of our Utah divorce timeline.
+Contact David Pedrazas for a Legal Case Review today and get a more comprehensive explanation of our Utah divorce timeline.

 Best Divorce Help – Law Office of David Pedrazas, PLLC

 For more than 20 years, Attorney David Pedrazas has helped people get the best possible outcomes of their Utah divorce cases and move on as quickly as possible to better years.

 For the best help with divorce issues, call the Law Office of David Pedrazas, PLLC, or contact us here on the website to discuss your situation.

 Other Related Articles: